Maths with the National Curriculum

 In Early Years, mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measure.

 In EYFS our long term plan is in line with new Early Years Development matters framework.
-In Nursery we include elements of shape, space and measure in our plans as these are key steps towards progressing through our whole school maths journey.
-Nursery planning is supported by the NCTEM programme and the Numberblocks.
+We include elements of shape, space and measure in our plans as these are key steps towards progressing through our whole school maths journey.
+Our planning is supported by the NCTEM programme and the Mastering Number programme.

 We use the NCETM ready-to-progress criteria resources alongside our WRH scheme to ensure our children meet the intended goals for the end of each year.
 We use this criteria for small group work and intervention to stimulate interaction and discussion ensuring sessions are guided by pupil responses and metacognitive reinforcement.
 We also use this criteria at the start of blocks for children who may need to practice and consolidate learning from the previous year.